andrewsinelnikov/MERNSnippet-How-To/task23/README.md

 ---
 ## Design Actions

+< [**Actions**](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow#actions) are plain JavaScript objects that describe what happens in the application

 ### Description
-This tutorial give you a comfortable start to using Redux in your application<br />
+This tutorial will teach you how to design <br />

 ### Step 1
 Create a **store.js** file in **client/src** folder<br/>